pic

 mean(x)

-Another handy feature is the possibility of assigning custom names to either packages or functions.
-This becomes particularly useful when names are lengthy.
+Another valuable feature is the ability to assign custom names to packages or functions.
+This becomes particularly useful when names are lengthy, since aliases can shorten them for convenience while maintaining readability in the code.

 x = [1,2,3]